mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 The first idea is a service for sending personalized emails.

 These emails can be "personalized daily summaries" or "habit-building reminders".
 The service is actually the gateway through which another service can send those emails with the corresponding content.
-Besides the API the service offers a simple UI to create and send those emails.
+Besides the API, the service offers a simple UI to create and send those emails.

 A battle-tested web framework like [`Django`](https://www.djangoproject.com) is more than enough for implementing a web app capable of these features.
 Django follows the MVT-pattern (model, views and templates) to serve websites to the user.
-The framework has an easy learning curve to get websites implemented quickly.
+The framework can easily learn to implement websites quickly.

 The emails can either be sent directly or scheduled for later dispatch.
 For scheduling, there is a Python library called [`schedule`](https://schedule.readthedocs.io/en/stable/) to call a function at specific times.
 This can be used to send a daily summary, for example.